elliotlarson/dev-notes/firebase-notes.md

 ## Rules

-The rules system gives you control over who gets to read and write data, and it allows you do add in data validation.
+The rules system gives you a declarative mechanism to define access privileges and schema validation to your database.

-The rules for your database are essentially a JSON file with access and validation logic descriptors.
+Rules are written in a JSON file.
+If you are hosting on Firebase and deploying with the `firebase deploy` command, this file can be stored in revision control and it will be applied on each deploy.

 ```json
 {